purefunctor/purefunctor.me-2022/README.md

 ```sh
 λ cabal2nix . > project.nix
 ```
-Updating [shell.nix](./shell.nix) must also be taken into account.

-These steps ensure that vanilla builds through `cabal` and `stack` stays in sync with Nix-powered `cabal` builds.
+This step ensures that vanilla builds through `cabal` and `stack` stays in sync with Nix-powered `cabal` builds.

 #### Nix Garbage Collection
 If Nix ever has the need to compile Haskell dependencies for the project, it's advised, especially for lower-end machines, to have this package installed in order to make sure that the built dependencies don't get garbage collected: